West of England line: Route

 The line has a similar route to the parallel A303 road, which runs from Basingstoke to Honiton.

 The line's speed limit is mainly at 80 mph or above over its whole length from Basingstoke to Exeter.
 Speed is further limited around the junctions.
 The first section to Wilton Junction has a listed line speed of 50–90 mph, and the secondary section to Exeter has a line speed of mainly 85 mph with parts at 70 mph.

 There are two depots on the line operated by the South Western Railway.
 The traincare depot is at Salisbury, while the traincrew depot is at Yeovil Junction.

 History

 Construction

-The line was constructed in stages by between 1854 and 1860, and eventually wholly operated by the London and South Western Railway (L&SWR).
-The sections and branches opened as follows: